Skip to content

 Confirm Properties

-When InTime is running, the generated strategies and their statuses will automatically refresh in the history.
+When InTime starts to run, the generated strategies and their statuses will automatically refresh in the history.

 Status of each strategy as the job progresses